S5PYRO5S/HelperCook/README.md

 mvn -v
 ```

-## To run the app, you need to do the following:
+## When running the app for the first time
+### To create the jar file:

-- Unzip the project folder
+1. Unzip the project folder
-- Open the terminal and navigate to the project directory (where the `pom.xml` file is located)
+2. Open the terminal and navigate to the project directory (where the `pom.xml` file is located)
-- Run the following command: `mvn package`
+3. Run the following command: `mvn package`

+The jar file will be created in the `target` directory of the project folder.

-### To display a single recipe, run the following command:
+## To display a single recipe, run the following command:
 - `java -jar target/helperCook1.0.jar <path-to-input-file> [number of servings]`